C&A: 2000-present

+The Paris flagship stores on Boulevard Haussmann and Rue de Rivoli were closed in February 2023.

+In June 2023, the company announced the closure of five stores in Spain.

+In June 2023, C&A Mexico was sold to Grupo Alfar, owner of the Mexican Cuidado con el Perro stores.

+In March 2025, the company announced a plan to close 24 stores and 57 shop-in-shops (inside hypermarkets) in France.

+The company reduced its footprint in Spain from 80 stores in 2023 to 73 in mid-2025.

 Locations

 C&A in Sneek, Netherlands, where the company was founded.

 C&A in Berlin, Germany, with the Swissôtel Berlin in the same building.

 C&A store at a mall in Uberaba, Brazil.

 As of 2025, C&A had stores in the following countries: